olimorris/hledger-forecast/README.md

 > **Note**: For modifiers to be included in your hledger reporting, use the `--auto` flag

-Currently, a yml forecast allows a user to include forecasted % uplifts or downshifts:
+Currently, a YML forecast allows a user to include forecasted % uplifts or downshifts:

 ```yml
 monthly: